sabhafalki/Module-2-Challenge/README.md

 ## Analysis And Challenges ##
 We analyzed by modifying the code and running it against different number of tickers.
-We collected the different execution times for both Refactored and the Origianl Sheet for the different number of Tcikers.Cancel changes
+We collected the different execution times for both Refactored and the Origianl Sheet for the different number of Tcikers.

 In order to analyze the runtime, we created two tables:
 1. Time Taken for Execution Table